2019 Best Online Colleges for Art & Design Degrees

 Film and TV producers help write, cast, design, create, and edit films and TV shows.
 To help prepare for these careers, students can choose to earn associate, bachelor's, and master's degrees.
 Producers work all over the world, but are often concentrated in high productivity centers like Hollywood, London, New York, India, and Paris.

 An associate degree in film and TV production can be completed at a community college or through an online program.
-Associate degrees take only two years to earn, but their efficacy on the job market is minimal.
+Associate degrees take only two years to earn.
 Most graduates find that further education is required to get even entry-level jobs in this highly competitive arena.
 However, students will get an introduction to digital technology and art, basic filming techniques, directing, screenwriting, and casting.
 The real value of an associate degree is that it can be transferred to a four-year university, where students can earn bachelor's degrees.

 A bachelor's degree in film and TV production is the best way to begin a career in the industry.
 Students will have a chance to build a foundation in all of the basics, truly understanding how the art of filmmaking meets the business of filmmaking.
 Producers need to have mastery of all sides of filmmaking, and the depth of a bachelor's degree program is a good way to begin developing this mastery.
 Undergraduates also have access to many top internships and other learning opportunities.

 Master's degrees in film and TV production, often Master of Fine Arts degrees, are very popular.
-Many of the greatest filmmakers and TV producers in Hollywood and around the world earned MFA degrees in film and TV production.
 Master's students must complete a capstone project, giving them the chance to get hands-on filmmaking experience with teacher feedback.
 This experience proves invaluable for people just breaking into the industry.

 Undergraduate programs in film and TV often request that students submit essays to detail why they are interested in the film industry.
 Other than that, the only requirements are high school diplomas, transcripts, letters of recommendation, and a general application.
 Master's programs are more competitive, often asking for resumes detailing any filmmaking experience students may have.
 Some of the most difficult programs require a sample of a student's work.